colinw10/huddl-app/docs/features/VisualIdentitySystem.md

 ## Overview

-Huddl uses a comprehensive design token system and unified utilities to create a cohesive, professional visual identity.
+Numeneon uses a comprehensive design token system and unified utilities to create a cohesive, professional visual identity.
 Every UI element extends from a core set of variables and reusable classes, ensuring consistency across the entire application.

 ---